anthony-redFox/grid-layout-component/README.md

   minH: ?number = 0,
   maxH: ?number = Infinity,

-  // If true, equal to `isDraggable: false, resizable: false`.
+  // If true, equal to `drag: false, resizable: false`.
   static: ?boolean = false,
   // If false, will not be draggable.
 Overrides `static`.
-  isDraggable: ?boolean = true,
+  drag: ?boolean = true,
   // If false, will not be resizable.
 Overrides `static`.
   resizable: ?boolean = true,
   // By default, a handle is only shown on the bottom-right (southeast) corner.